cs3216/cs3216.github.io/assignments/facebook.md

     of changes that you have made to your original idea submitted in the mid-assignment write-up.

-2. A write-up, <span>group-&lt;number&gt;-aspirations.pdf</span> containing
+2. A write-up, `group-<number>-milestones.pdf` containing
-    your answers to all compulsory aspirations that require written answers.
+    your answers to all compulsory milestones that require written answers.

 3. A one/two-page pitch of your application,